NerioVillalobos/plugin-metadelta/README.md

 #### Output

 The console output mirrors the original script exactly (`ApexClass → ApexTest`).
+When you validate an existing manifest (via `--deploy` or an `--xml-name` that points to a `package.xml`), the listing is restricted to the Apex classes declared in that file.
 When `--xml` is present, the mapping is written to the provided path or to `manifest/<branch>.xml`.

 #### Deployment flow (`--deploy` / existing `--xml-name`)